vic-ma/howtodismantle.github.io/_posts/2026-01-06-Stream-Dream-Bringing-Azure-Event-Hub-Data-to-Life-in-Peakboard.md

 In factory environments, Azure Event Hubs are often used to ingest telemetry and sensor data from machines.
 To learn the basics of Event Hubs and understand how data moves from publishers to consumers, check out Microsoft's [introduction to Event Hubs](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-about).

 ## Event Hubs and Peakboard
-There are two different ways to integrate Azure Event Hubs into Peakboard:
+There are two ways to use Azure Event Hubs with Peakboard:
-* A Hub Flow acts as an **event publisher** and streams events to Azure Event Hubs.
+* A Peakboard Hub Flow acts as an **event publisher.** The Hub Flow streams events to an Azure Event Hub.
-* A Peakboard app acts as an **event consumer.** Peakboard subscribes to specific events.
+* A Peakboard app acts as an **event consumer.** The Hub Flow subscribes to specific events from an Azure Event Hub.
+The Azure Event Hub streams those events to the Hub Flow.

-In this article, we'll take a look at both of these scenarios and explain how they work.
+In this article, we'll explain how both of these work, by building a Hub Flow and Peakboard app.
+But first, we need to set up things on the Azure side.

 ## Create Event Hubs namespace